PlummersSoftwareLLC/Primes/PrimeUnicat/solution_1/README.md

 The language is entirely made of up 9 cat emojis.
 It has a very limited instruction set that can do the following:

-* Set the contents of a memory address to a constant (`mem[addr] = constant`).
+- Set the contents of a memory address to a constant (`mem[addr] = constant`).
-* Do basic math (addition, subtraction, multiplication, and division) between a pair of memory
+- Do basic math (addition, subtraction, multiplication, and division) between a pair of memory
   addresses:
-  * `mem[addr1] += mem[addr2]`
+  - `mem[addr1] += mem[addr2]`
-  * `mem[addr1] -= mem[addr2]`
+  - `mem[addr1] -= mem[addr2]`
-  * `mem[addr1] *= mem[addr2]`
+  - `mem[addr1] *= mem[addr2]`
-  * `mem[addr1] //= mem[addr2]` (integer division)
+  - `mem[addr1] //= mem[addr2]` (integer division)
-* Dereference a memory address (`mem[addr] = mem[mem[addr]]`.
+- Dereference a memory address (`mem[addr] = mem[mem[addr]]`.
-* Output the contents of memory address as a number or a ASCII/Unicode character to `stdout`.
+- Output the contents of memory address as a number or a ASCII/Unicode character to `stdout`.
-* Input an ASCII string from `stdin`, and store it to a consecutive set of memory addresses as the ASCII/Unicode value of each character with a null-termination.
+- Input an ASCII string from `stdin`, and store it to a consecutive set of memory addresses as the ASCII/Unicode value of each character with a null-termination.
-* Conditional jump to an instruction address if memory address contains a value greater than zero.
+- Conditional jump to an instruction address if memory address contains a value greater than zero.
-* Unconditionally jump to an insruction address.
+- Unconditionally jump to an insruction address.
-* Exit the program.
+- Exit the program.

 The amount of memory is arbitrarily large, each memory address can hold an arbitrarily large integer.
 If you'd like a more in-depth description of the language, see [this article](https://sampleprograms.io/languages/unicat/).

 This is not intended as a serious solution.
-It was done more as a challenge to so if I could actually implement something as complicated as a Prime Number Sieve in such a limited language and have it complete in a reasonable amount of time.
-This solution is marked as "unfaithful" for the following
+It was done more as a challenge to see if I could actually implement something as complicated as a Prime Number Sieve in such a limited language and have it complete in a reasonable amount of time.
+This solution is marked as "unfaithful" for the following reasons:
-reasons:

-* I could only get the solution to complete in a reasonable amount of time for 100,000 or less.
+- I could only get the solution to complete in a reasonable amount of time for 100,000 or less.
-* Since Unicat has no ability to measure time, I had to write a python wrapper to run it
+- Since Unicat has no ability to measure time, I had to write a python wrapper to run it
-* I didn't want the compilation time to be counted, so [I wrote a version of the Unicat language](https://github.com/rzuckerm/unicat-esolang) based on [gemdude46's original code](https://github.com/gemdude46/unicat/blob/master/cat.py) in python 3 that separates the compilation from the execution.
+- I didn't want the compilation time to be counted, so [I wrote a version of the Unicat language](https://github.com/rzuckerm/unicat-esolang) based on [gemdude46's original code](https://github.com/gemdude46/unicat/blob/master/cat.py) in python 3 that separates the compilation from the execution.